 How Do I Know If I Have Hip Dips?

 For this reason, let's discuss hip dips, also called violin hips.
 The only form of hip dip I've ever done is the exercise where you begin in a side plank position and then drop your hips to build your oblique muscles.
 How do I know if I have hip dips?
 This kind of hip dip is intended to improve your oblique muscles.
-From the other side, I have recently learned that there is a new term for the depression that develops after your hip and before the commencement of your thigh., and it goes by the name of "hip dip."
+On the other side, I have recently learned that there is a new term for depression that develops after your hip and before the commencement of your thigh.
+It goes by the name of "hip dip."
 This new phrase describes the depression that emerges after your hip and before the beginning of your thigh.
 This term describes the indentation that appears after your hip and before the front of your thigh.

 What about a "hip dip"?